Shenzhen Metro: Line 3

-Line 3, formerly known as Longgang line runs from Futian Bonded Area to Shuanlong in Longgang, in the north-east part of the city.
-Construction began on 26 December 2005.
-The line is operated by Shenzhen Metro Line 3 Operations, which has been a subsidiary of SZMC (Shenzhen Metro Group) since 11 April 2011 when an 80% stake was transferred to SZMC.
+Line 3, formerly known as Longgang line, runs from Futian Bonded Area to Pingdi Liulian in Longgang, in the north-east part of the city.
+Construction began on December 26, 2005.
+The line is operated by Shenzhen Metro Line 3 Operations, which has been a subsidiary of SZMC (Shenzhen Metro Group) since April 11, 2011, when an 80% stake was transferred to SZMC.
 Line 3's color is sky blue.